appc/spec/SPEC.md

 ## App Container Image

 An *App Container Image* (ACI) contains all files and metadata needed to execute a given app.
-In some ways you can think of an ACI as equivalent to a static binary.
+In some ways an ACI can be thought of as equivalent to a static binary.

 ### Image Layout